 After deciding to launch a Tender Mercies program in East Africa, the largest dilemma they faced was taking away from the Kenyan economy by shipping the US product there.
 To work around this issue, they needed to learn how to produce this product from resources found in Kenya.
 So the board members once again made the trip to Kenya to look for a place to package for the Tender Mercies program.
 As with all great movements within the Midwest Food Bank organization, God had a plan.

 While there, the group attended a church service and they met a man after the service who owned a soybean processing plant called SoyAfric.
 Cornelius, the owner of the plant, was so moved by the impact Midwest Food Bank was making in Kenya already, that he agreed to help without hesitation.
 He agreed to take on all responsibilities of the Tender Mercies program.
-He orders all the supplies and keeps inventory, his plant packages the ingredients, and his trucks deliver the packaged meals to the schools.
+He orders all the supplies and keeps inventory, and his plant packages the ingredients.

 Once they had the logistics of the Tender Mercies program of East Africa in place, they began considering what was needed for nutrition for the children of Kenya.
 They wanted to use foods found naturally in East Africa that were packed with nutrition.
 They also knew that the product produced in the United States isn’t safe enough for children under the age of 5, but in East Africa, children go to school when they can walk.
 They needed something that was safer and more nutritious then what was produced in the United States Tender Mercies Program.